WilliamASC22/pigeonproject/README.md

 # PigeonProject 🕊️

-PigeonProject is a web-based encrypted messenger app built with Next.js, Supabase, and Vercel.
+PigeonProject is a web based encrypted messenger app built with Next.js, Supabase, and Vercel.

 The project lets users create an account, choose a username, add contacts by username, accept or reject contact requests, start direct chats, create group chats, send saved encrypted messages, use emoji and preset GIF-style reactions, and place browser-based voice or video calls.